HomeLatest NewsCyber SecurityRBI effect: Big giants falling in line on data localisation, WhatsApp to store payments data in India

 Preferred Source of Google

-Months after (RBI) direction to the payment companies to store payments data within India, the big giants are falling in line. which is testing its payment services in India said that has built a local system to store payments-related data to comply with the RBI’s data localisation requirement.
+Months after (RBI) direction to the global payment companies to store payments data within India, the big giants are falling in line.
+WhatsApp which is testing its payment services in India said that it has built a local system to store payments-related data to comply with the RBI’s requirement.

 “In response to India’s payments data circular, we have built a system that stores payments-related data locally in India,” WhatsApp spokesperson said, adding that almost 1 million people are testing WhatsApp payments to send money to each other in India.
 WhatsApp payments feature is likely to be available across the country soon.